Sanaknaki/habit-ios/README.md

 Make "being in the moment" a habit of yours.

 ## Conceptualization
-Given all this extra time thanks to the quarantine, I was inspired to learn =about developing iOS apps.
+Given all this extra time thanks to the quarantine, I was inspired to learn about developing iOS apps.
 So why not try and create a social network?
 What would make a fun social network?
 What if we took the concept of Snapchat/Instagram stories, and made it so you **have** to and can **only** post once a day, and if you don't, your account gets deleted.